Black "Firsts" We're Celebrating this Black History Month

 Start Slideshow

-Black History Month calls for a history lesson!
-Black people have been shattering glass ceilings and raising the bar for us all over the last few years.
-Here we shout out some new Black “firsts” worth remembering.
+Black folks have been shattering glass ceilings and raising the bar for the rest of us over the last few years.
+Here’s a nod to some recent Black “firsts” worth remembering.

 Advertisement